clayrisser/green-docker/DOCKERFILE_GUIDE.md

 Official images help prevent unexpected bugs because a professional team of developers continually maintains them.

 ### Use versioned tags for the base
+Versioned tags also help prevent bugs.
+A base that is not versioned may change without you knowing, and could break the Docker image.

 ### Stick to Linux conventions